Cavaliers carve up Eagles, win rain-shortened battle of unbeatens

-DALEVILLE - Lord Botetourt’s Cavaliers had their swords and sabres sharpened for a Saturday afternoon smackdown.
+DALEVILLE — Lord Botetourt’s Cavaliers had their swords and sabers sharpened for a Saturday afternoon smackdown.

 Franklin County’s Eagles were the latest victims of the Blue Ridge District football heavyweight and the 2019 Class 3 state runner-up.